an urban girl’s guide

 He will deign to conduct them to the car, as he is nevertheless a gentleman.
 But, on this I am firm!
 George does not run my life (well, not all of it) lines must be drawn, stands must be taken.
 I will buy my wine in litre and half bottles.
 End of discussion.

-As for George's preferred quaffs, they consist of Bourbon: of barely legal age in the double digits, Vodka: high-end Russian, and Wine: red and old world.
+As for George's preferred quaffs, they consist of bourbon, of barely legal age in the double digits, vodka: Russian, and wine: red and old world.
 No surprises there.
-Never, 'coolers' of any vile description (they are all vile), girly cocktails with lurid colours and silly names or American beer, which George regards as an oxymoron, only Canadian or European micro-brews, served just below room temperature.
+Never, 'coolers' of any vile description (they are all vile), girly cocktails with silly names or American beer, which George regards as an oxymoron, only Canadian or British micro-brews.

 For the record, I have never scratched George’s ears or tickled him anywhere.
 Georges do not like to be touched.
 They have a strict boundary of personal space like the Maginot Line, breached only by the annual peck on a cool indifferent cheek (his, not yours) at the festive season.
 Otherwise, back-off sister.